 Human capacity and ingenuity are currently held hostage by manmade “systems” incompatible with how humans evolve.
 Manacles indeed.

-As I explain in detail in The State of Humanity, nature is known “to have built” systems, principles, and processes quite opposite to the way humans have.
-Nature’s systems rely on the freedom of freedom, a plurality, which as a result induces a dynamic meritocracy that empowers the kind of diversity that awards the value of meaningful differences over the regurgitation of commonalities.
+As I explain in detail in The State of Humanity, nature is known “to have built” systems, principles, and processes quite the opposite way humans have.
 Almost the polar opposite to the way humanity built its systems.
+Nature’s systems rely on the freedom of freedom, a plurality, which induces a dynamic meritocracy that empowers the value of meaningful differences over the regurgitation of commonalities.

 All of our current constructs fall a few dimensions short of tracing and supporting the nature of humanity and thus are guaranteed to fail.

-The beauty of my discovery of the way nature deploys its systems lies in the hierarchical nature of its principles.
+The beauty of my discovery of how nature deploys its systems lies in the hierarchical nature of its principles.
 Hierarchical, that is, with a twist.
-Meaning, while on the surface the principles of nature appear voluminous and complicated, the order and logic of the hierarchy are remarkably easy to comprehend.
-In the same way, the outcome of fractal looks very complicated while the formula that formed it is easy to comprehend.
+Meaning, while the principles of nature appear voluminous and complicated on the surface, the order and logic of the hierarchy are straightforward to comprehend.
+In the same way, the outcome of fractal looks very complicated, while the formula that formed it is easy to comprehend.

 Even better, the workings of the principles of nature can be explained with a single metaphor appearing in a variety of instances in our environment, allowing people with a broad spectrum of backgrounds and without any in-depth knowledge of cosmology, physics, or evolutionary biology to understand its workings.

-From my analysis of how nature appears to deploy its principles I have concluded we have not only failed to define the proper definition of a system, we have failed to adhere to nature’s principles, and lastly, we have failed to assign the proper hierarchical process to what is supposed to improve the renewable excellence of humanity.
+From my analysis of how nature deploys its principles, I have concluded we have failed to define the proper definition of a system and failed to adhere to nature’s principles.
+Lastly, we have failed to assign the proper hierarchical process to what is supposed to improve the renewable excellence of humanity.

-We, in The United States, expected to inspire the world, have built operating-systems for humanity incompatible with nature, in every aspect of the comparable triumvirate of systems, principles, and processes.
+In The United States, we are expected to inspire the world.
+And yet, we have built operating-systems for humanity incompatible with nature in every aspect of the comparable triumvirate of systems, principles, and processes.
 Our current operating-systems are, therefore, entirely unsustainable.

 In short, and characterized as incredibly solipsistic, we rely on the whims of finance to dictate how we comply with nature’s evolution.
 When instead, as depicted in the chart, we should obey nature’s evolution and learn from nature’s hierarchical principles to yield purpose-built production to enhance and renew human adaptability.

-So, to rebuild America and inspire the world we must stop tinkering with undesirable consequences from flawed manmade constructs, and instead implement a new operating system for humanity and deploy nature’s first-principles proven to expand the fractal of human ingenuity and capacity for many generations to come.
+So, to rebuild America and inspire the world, we must stop tinkering with undesirable consequences from flawed manmade constructs.
+Instead, we must implement a new operating system for humanity and deploy nature’s first-principles proven to expand the fractal of human ingenuity and capacity for many generations to come.